 No Smoking Safety Sign

-Prohibition signs are required by risk assessment legislation, which makes building occupants aware of an appropriate risk control measure to cover a hazard that has been identified.
+Prohibition signs are required by risk assessment legislation, which makes building occupants aware of an appropriate risk control measure for fire protection in buildings that would cover a hazard that has been identified.

 Signs from Surefire Services are sold in photoluminescent material and designed in conformance with British and International Standards.